alonisser/integration-patterns-reloaded/presentation.md

 * Bounded context

+**"total unification of the domain model for a large system will not be feasible or cost-effective"**

+>>Bounded Contexts have both unrelated concepts (such as a support ticket only existing in a customer support context) but also share concepts (such as products and customers).
+Different contexts may have completely different models of common concepts with mechanisms
+> to map between these polysemic concepts for integration.
+Several DDD patterns explore alternative relationships between contexts.[Martin fowler](https://martinfowler.com/bliki/BoundedContext.html)

+ *DDD=>Domain driven design by Erik evans*
+---
+# Integration Antidote
 * Well Defined apis

 * Being strict about having a single source of truth (A bounded context Smell detector)